Horizon-Private-Server/horizon-wiki/deadlocked/CMAPS.md

 # Deadlocked Custom Maps

-The Horizon server enables users to play on custom maps.
+The Horizon server enables users to play on custom maps. _For Deadlocked, custom maps currently work for the NTSC-U/C (North American) version of the game only._

 Some initial set up is required to play on custom maps.
 Refer to the [setup guide](#setup) below.